 The light bulbs should last 50,000 hours and only draw 10 watts, but they are SO much brighter than our old lights, which were 50 watt halogens.
 Now that the days are getting shorter, I love that I have brighter kitchen lighting, although I do miss the halogen bulbs a tiny bit.
 They were dimmer, but a touch warmer.
 These are bright and offer a very white light – much better than flouescent, but I’m still clinging to my incandescent bulbs and irrationally resistant to liking any other type of bulb.

 It goes without saying, though, that they just look so much better now!
+You can see the after/before comparison below:

 Now we’re eyeing up the eyeball pot lights above the fireplace and thinking that we might use this same style of LED retro fit to update those, too…